 Plant Protection Regulations

-The Department of Agriculture, Food and the Marine (DAFM) through the Pesticide Controls and Registration Divisions (PCD/PRD) is the Competent Authority for the Plant Protection Products (PPP) and Biocide Regulations, Regulation (EC) 1107/2009 and Regulation (EU) 528/2012, respectively.
-As the competent authority, DAFM is responsible for the regulation, implementation and enforcement of these areas.
+The Department of Agriculture, Food and the Marine (DAFM) through the Pesticide Controls and Registration authority, DAFM is responsible for the regulation, implementation and enforcement of these areas.
 For biocidal products and plant protection products this also includes rodenticides.